-The severity clause works like syslog's "priorities", except that they can also be used if you are writing straight to a file rather than using syslog.
-Messages which are not at least of the severity level given will not be selected for the channel; messages of higher severity levels will be accepted.
+The severity clause works like syslog's "priorities", except that they can also be used when writing straight to a file rather than using syslog.
+Messages which are not at least of the severity level given are not selected for the channel; messages of higher severity levels are accepted.

-If you are using syslog, then the syslog.conf priorities will also determine what eventually passes through.
-For example, defining a channel facility and severity as daemon and debug but only logging daemon.warning via syslog.conf will cause messages of severity info and notice to be dropped.
+When using syslog, the syslog.conf priorities also determine what eventually passes through.
+For example, defining a channel facility and severity as daemon and debug, but only logging daemon.warning via syslog. conf, causes messages of severity info and notice to be dropped.
 If the situation were reversed, with named writing messages of only warning or higher, then syslogd would print all messages it received from the channel.